johnsiilver/boutique/docs/README.md

 For this example, we are going to use part of the example application included with Boutique, a chat server called ChatterBox.
 Users access the chat server, subscribing to a comm channel.
-They can then send and receive messages.
+They can then send and receive messages which other users of the comm channel can see.
 We are going to include middleware to help debug and log all conversations.

 This example is not going to include all of the application's functions, just